Treatment for precancerous abnormalities

 You can ask to see a psychologist or counsellor at any stage in your treatment to talk about how you are feeling.
 A social worker can also help you and your family with practical and financial matters.

-If you want to try complementary therapies to help manage symptoms and side effects, it is important that you discuss this with your doctors and health professionals.
+If you want to try complementary therapy to help manage symptoms and side effects, it is important that you discuss this with your doctors and health professionals.

 Cancer Council Australia can provide more information on cancer treatments through their website at www.cancer.org.au/about-cancer/treatment.
 They also offer support for you and your loved ones via their helpline on 13 11 20.